Can Ginger or Baking Soda help with your reflux symptoms?

 Ginger is the common name for the whole or cut underground stems (rhizome) of the Zingiber officinale plant.
 Typically, ginger is obtained by drying and powdering the rhizome.

-It is commonly used by people to help treat various types of digestive issues, such as morning sickness, nausea, heartburn, dyspepsia (indigestion) and irritable bowel syndrome.
+It is commonly used by people to help treat various types of digestive issues, such as morning sickness (nausea and vomiting in pregnancy), heartburn, dyspepsia (indigestion), digestive function and irritable bowel syndrome.

+Ginger can be used as a spice, fresh or dried and ground to a powder.
 Some people drink ginger tea, eat ginger-flavoured foods or mix a ¼ teaspoon of ginger root powder into water.
+You can also buy dried ginger root tablets.

 Why is it used?